bcgov/AzureFilesPoC/OneTimeActivities/RegisterApplicationInAzureAndOICDInGithub.md

 Federated credentials allow GitHub Actions to authenticate to Azure without storing secrets.
 This follows BC Government best practices for secure CI/CD implementation.

+### OIDC Federated Credentials Overview

+OpenID Connect (OIDC) federation enables secure, passwordless authentication between GitHub Actions and Azure.
+Instead of storing long-lived secrets, you create a federated credential in your Azure AD application that establishes a trust relationship with GitHub.
+This credential specifies which GitHub repository, branch, or environment is allowed to request tokens for your Azure app.

+When a GitHub Actions workflow runs, it requests a special OIDC token from GitHub.
+Azure validates this token against the federated credential configuration.
+If the request matches the allowed repository and branch/environment, Azure issues a short-lived access token to the workflow.
+This allows GitHub Actions to authenticate to Azure securely, following best practices and reducing the risk of credential leaks.

+For an in-depth understanding of workload identity federation with OIDC, refer to [Introduction to Azure DevOps workload identity federation (OIDC) with Terraform](https://devblogs.microsoft.com/devops/introduction-to-azure-devops-workload-identity-federation-oidc-with-terraform/).

+Key points:
+- Federated credentials are configured in Azure AD for your app registration.
+- Each credential references your GitHub organization, repository, and optionally branch or environment.
+- No secrets are stored in GitHub; authentication is handled dynamically via OIDC tokens.
+- This approach is recommended for secure CI/CD pipelines and aligns with BC Government best practices.

 ### BC Government OIDC Best Practices

 As per BC Government guidelines: